OMNI LAW

 How much does a joint venture engagement cost?

 Omni Law uses flat fees and transparent flexible billing for JV work.
-The fee depends on whether you are forming a contractual or equity JV, whether IP is being licensed or contributed, whether the deal is domestic or cross-border, and whether regulated-industry consents are needed.
-We scope the engagement at the initial consultation and quote the fee before any work begins.
+The fee depends on whether you are the scope of the engagement, whether intellectual property is being licensed or contributed, whether the deal is domestic or cross-border, and whether regulated-industry consents, filings, or approvals are needed.
+We scope the engagement at the initial consultation and quote the fee before the work begins.

 Related practice areas